arambazamba/ms-600/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/03-Exercise-2-Deploying-a-Microsoft-Teams-app.md

 ## Task 1: Setup Environment for Teams development

+Make sure you are using Node 10.x and Version 1.2.3 of the Teams Toolkit Extension

 ### Install your development tools

 These lessons show how you can get started quickly with the Microsoft Teams Toolkit for Visual Studio Code.